 How to Eliminate the High Cost of Discovery in your Divorce

-Unfortunately, the cost of discovery (and motions to compel discovery) can get out of control.
-Discovery can include interrogatories, requests for production of documents, depositions and subpoenas.
+Unfortunately, the cost of discovery can get out of control.
+Discovery can include interrogatories, requests for production of documents, depositions, and subpoenas.
 The more activity in this area and the less cooperation between spouses, the higher the legal fees for both parties.

 Don’t get me wrong.
 I believe this process is necessary when one or both spouses are not forthcoming with information or do not understand how to provide essential information.

 Despite the growing interest in mediation, there are still plenty of divorces where each spouse hires an attorney to represent them throughout the process from start to finish.
-The litigation model often includes aspects of discovery which as I stated is time-consuming and expensive.
-In either method of divorce, clients are expected to know what they want.
+The litigation model often includes aspects of discovery which, as I stated, is time-consuming and expensive.
+In either case clients are expected to know what they want.

-To learn more about the MDS Financial Portrait offered by My Divorce Solution, click here.
+To learn more about the MDS Financial Portrait offered by My Divorce Solutions, click HERE.

 Laurie Itkin is a financial advisor, wealth manager, and certified divorce financial analyst (CDFA).
 She is also the author of the Amazon best-seller, Every Woman Should Know Her Options: Invest Your Way to Financial Empowerment.
 In both 2017 and 2018 Investopedia named Ms. Itkin one of the top 100 most influential financial advisors in the country.